Multi-index importance sampling for McKean--Vlasov stochastic differential equations: Introduction

-The initial study of importance sampling (IS) for rare events in the context of MV-SDEs was conducted in~\citep{is_mvsde,my_dlmcis}.
-In~\citep{is_mvsde}, the authors propose a decoupling approach that involves defining a decoupled MV-SDE.
-Here, they replace the McKean-Vlasov law in the drift/diffusion coefficients of the MV-SDE with an empirical realization of the law computed beforehand by running a particle system.
-Measure change for IS is performed on this decoupled process ensuring that IS is separated from the estimation of the McKean-Vlasov law.
-Building upon this decoupling approach, our previous work~\citep{my_dlmcis} introduces a double loop Monte Carlo (DLMC) estimator.
-Stochastic optimal control theory is then utilized to derive a zero-variance time- and pathwise-dependent IS control.
-Subsequently, we develop an adaptive DLMC algorithm with a complexity of $\order{\tol^{-4}}$, matching that of the MC estimator for non-rare observables in~\citep{mlmc_mvsde}.
-In the subsequent work~\citep{my_mldlmcis}, we combine multilevel MC methods with the aforementioned IS scheme to reduce the computational complexity of the estimator compared to the single-level estimator introduced in~\citep{my_dlmcis}.
+The initial studies of IS for MV-SDEs have appeared in the works by~\citep{is_mvsde} and~\citep{my_dlmcis}.
+A naive application of IS to the MV-SDE fails because, under a new measure, the process's law is no longer consistent with the original dynamics of the MV-SDE.
+Hence,~\citep{is_mvsde} proposed a decoupling approach, where the law in the drift/diffusion of the MV-SDE is replaced by an empirical realization of the law precomputed from a particle system, after which a measure change is applied.
+Building on this idea, \citep{my_dlmcis} introduced a double-loop MC (DLMC) estimator and employed stochastic optimal control to design a time- and path-dependent IS control, reaching a complexity of $\order{\tol_\mathrm{r}^{-4}}$, matching the standard MC method for nonrare observables~\citep{mlmc_mvsde}.
+Recently, the multilevel MC method was combined with this IS scheme~\citep{my_mldlmcis}, reducing the complexity further compared with the DLMC estimator.

-The multi-index Monte Carlo (MIMC) method was introduced in~\citep{mimc2016} to tackle problems involving multiple (two or more) discretization parameters.
-This approach builds upon the efficiency of multilevel MC but requires mixed regularity with respect to the discretization parameters.
-While the multi-index method has been applied to smooth, non-rare observables associated with particle systems in~\citep{mlmc_mvsde}, our goal in this study is to combine the multi-index technique with the IS scheme introduced in~\citep{my_dlmcis}.
-The objective is to develop an estimator for rare event expectations associated with MV-SDEs that is not only efficient but also surpasses the performance of the multilevel DLMC estimator~\citep{my_mldlmcis}.
-Although the combination of multilevel MC with importance sampling has been studied in various contexts~\citep{mlmcis_alaya,mlmcis_kebaier,mlmcis_giles,mlmcis_srn} before, this work represents, to the best of our knowledge, the first attempt to integrate IS with multi-index MC.
-We summarize the main contributions of this paper as follows: